.Stat Suite documentation

 The data availability check is based on the Actual Content Constraint attached to the dataflow.
 The dataflow is indexed only if there is:

-• a non-empty Actual Content Constraint
+• a non-empty currently valid Actual Content Constraint or

 • A particular dimension of a dataflow is indexed only if the dimension values with available data do not exceed the limit defined in the SFS configuration parameter DIMENSION_VALUES_LIMIT, which is by default set to 1000.
 It protects the search engine from too big codelists and prevents performance impacts.
 For more information see here.